Frequently Asked Questions

 Can children not enrolled in SCA attend Friday Enrichment?

 For 2022-2023, spots in Friday Enrichment will be given to full-time students first.
 K-2 students who wish to participate in Fridays only will be waitlisted for Friday Enrichment at first and then notified later whether or not a spot will be available for them.

 We offer an optional Friday Enrichment program for K-2nd grade, and then art, music and fitness are built in to the 3rd-12th grade curriculum throughout the week.

 What foreign languages are offered?

-We are a classical school, so teaching Latin is near the heart of things.
-Students will begin Latin in kindergarten and take it through sixth grade.
+SCA is a classical school, so teaching Latin is near the heart of things.
 It is best to know one language well instead of a smattering of languages.
 Latin is the root of six Romance languages and shares many cognates with English.
 As a dead language, the logic of the language has not changed, so it forms students’ minds logically and prepares them for other studies, such as geometry, grammar, etc. As SCA grows, there may be options for taking Greek at the Rhetoric stage and potentially other foreign language instruction.

 Is there tuition assistance?

 Yes!
 The application for tuition assistance opens February 1st and closes June 1st.
 Families wishing to be considered for tuition assistance should first register their students.
 Next, families are invited to complete the online assistance qualifying process with Independent School Management’s FAST aid.
 (Fast Aid charges a non-refundable $48 fee to complete the tuition assistance application.)
 Tuition assistance applications are reviewed by the school’s Tuition Assistance Committee and a recommendation is made to the Head of School.
 The Head of School makes a final determination and notifies the family.